 Who am I?

-I am associate professor (HDR) at University of Montpellier, France since September 2010.
-I am a member of the Laboratory of Informatics, Robotics, and Microelectronics of Montpellier (LIRMM) and do research on ontologies, ontology repositories, ontology metadata, semantic data indexing and annotation, semantic Web, text mining, knowledge representation.
+I am also associate professor (HDR) at University of Montpellier, France since September 2010 and an associated member of the Laboratory of Informatics, Robotics, and Microelectronics of Montpellier (LIRMM).
+My research topics include ontologies, ontology repositories, ontology metadata, semantic data indexing and annotation, semantic Web, text mining, knowledge representation.

 From 2013 to 2019, I was the principal investigator of the SIFR project (Semantic Indexing of French Biomedical Data Resources) interested in designing ontology-based services first for French biomedicine but also in agronomy.
 The project was mainly funded by the French ANR Young Researcher –JCJC– program and the H2020 Marie Sklodowska-Curie program.
 I was also the co-PI of ANR PractiKPharma project (Practice-based evidences for actioning Knowledge in Pharmacogenomics) working on semantic annotation of French clinical notes with terminologies and ontologies to encode pharmacogenomics relations (disease-gene profile-adverse effect).

-I am the (co)author of 88 publications (+27 posters-demos) cumulating more than 2650 citations, including 23 international journals in multiple domains (biomedical informatics, semantic web, distributed systems & AI), 6 as first author, 3 as last.
+I am the (co)author of 119 publications or communications cumulating more than 2800 citations, including 24 international journals in multiple domains (biomedical informatics, semantic Web, distributed systems & AI), 6 as first author, 3 as last, and 60 conference or workshop articles.

 I have 9 years of various academic teaching (~1400h ~TD) to different kind of students of mixed levels.
 At Polytech, I have taught programming, computer architecture, web applications, semantic web to engineer students.